MiloszKrajewski/lz4net/README.md

 LZ4 is lossless compression algorithm, sacrificing compression ratio for compression/decompression speed.
 Its compression speed is ~400 MB/s per core while decompression speed reaches ~2 GB/s, not far from RAM speed limits.

-LZ4net brings LZ4 to all (most?) .NET platforms: .NET 2.0+, Mono, Windows Phone, Xamarin.iOS, Xamarin.Android and Silverlight
+LZ4net brings LZ4 to all (most?) .NET platforms: .NET 2.0+, .NET 4.0+, .NET Core, Mono, Windows Phone, Xamarin.iOS, Xamarin.Android and Silverlight

 Original LZ4 has been written by Yann Collet and original C sources can be found [here](https://github.com/Cyan4973/lz4)